 “We’ve got the skull displayed at ground level so that you can get really up close and personal with him and just see the serrations* on his teeth.
 His longest tooth is 11 inches (28cm) long.
 It’s just terrifying to behold*.”

 Most T-rex skeletons are held by museums and private institutions.
-The auction is an opportunity for a private collector or institution* to acquire the bones.
-Mr Hyslop assured potential buyers that Stan “is being offered with no reserve.
+The auction was an opportunity for a private collector or institution* to acquire the bones.
+Mr Hyslop assured potential buyers before the sale that Stan “is being offered with no reserve.
 So absolutely everyone has a shot at him.”

-Christie’s has estimated the value of the dinosaur at between $8.2 and $11 million.
+Before the sale, Christie’s estimated the value of the dinosaur at between $8.2 and $11 million.

 - legend: an old and famous story, some of which might be true and some made up